Project Leadership

 Her work has been supported by the Ontario Arts Council, and in recent years has been shown at Centre3 (Sayang, solo exhibit), the AGH (My Back Pages: The Art of Zines, group), WAHC (Personal Narratives, group), and DVSA (juried art show).

-Composer / Musician
+Composer / Musician - Hamilton

-Illustrator / Project Design
+Illustrator / Design - Waterloo

 Madeline is a lifelong resident of Kitchener-Waterloo.
 She graduated with a BA in Theatre and Performance and Studio Art from the University of Waterloo.
 Madeline's recent theatre experience includes: head of properties (Lighthouse Theatre), set design (Unity 1918, UW), and associate set design for The Importance of Being Earnest at UW.
 Her fine art work has been exhibited in the Y.E.S. exhibition at UWag and the Small Acts of Repair curation at UW.